MrMeshak/minesweeper/readme.md

 My goal with this project was to practice some of my Java fundamentals and refresh my basic java skills.

-- Re-familiarize myself with the Java syntax and solving problems with an OOP mindset.
+- brush up on Java syntax
+- practice using an Object Orientated aproach to problem solving.

 ## Technologies